Asset Allocation: Equity, Fixed Income and Cash

 Time

-Your time horizon is a key factor in determining the appropriate asset allocation for you.
+Our time horizon is a key factor in determining the appropriate asset allocation.
 Equities are likely to gain the most over time, but are the most volatile.
-You want to be sure that money you are going to need in the next 5 years is not in equities.
-You don’t want to be in a position where you need access to your money while the stock market is in an extended down period.
+We want to be sure that money we are going to need in the next 5 years is not in equities.
+We don’t want to be in a position where we need access to our money while the stock market is in an extended down period.

-There is a common bit of investing advice that says you should determine your equity allocation by subtracting your age from 100.
-If you are 20 years old, you should have (100-20=80) 80% of your portfolio in equities.
-If you’re 60, you should have 40% in equities.
+There is a common bit of investing advice that says we should determine our equity allocation by subtracting our age from 100.
+If we are 20 years old, we should have (100-20=80) 80% of our portfolio in equities.
+If we’re 60, we should have 40% in equities.
 Not a bad rule of thumb.
-Early on you want to take advantage of that growth that equity offers and as you get closer to needing the money, you should have migrated some to cash and fixed income to avoid having to pull out equity investments during a down market.
+Early on, we want to take advantage of that growth that equity offers and as we get closer to needing the money, we should have migrated some to cash and fixed income to avoid having to pull out equity investments during a down market.

 Risk Tolerance – balancing your portfolio